 'Jigsaw' Release Date

 Similar to previous franchise installments, Jigsaw will hit theaters just in time for Halloween on October 27, 201.
 According to Variety, the film will hit international markets in early 2018.

 Lionsgate decided to kick off San Diego Comic-Con International on July 20, 2017 with a ghastly bang as they dropped the first official trailer for Jigsaw.
 It's definitely not subtle about the return of the Jigsaw murders.

 On the subject of Jigsaw promotions, here is the official title treatment direct from CineEurope 2017:

 In addition to the official title treatment, we received the first official poster for Jigsaw on July 7, 2017:

 We don't know too much about the Jigsaw characters just yet.
 Honestly, we don't know anything about characters just yet!
 But according to IMDb, the only confirmed (and recognizable) character on the list is John Kramer (a.k.a.
 Jigsaw).

 After all, longtime Saw actor Tobin Bell recently teased Jigsaw with all of us on #Twitter.

-I have no doubt we will learn more regarding the cast whenever Lionsgate makes the official announcement about the film.
-However, it has been said that Costas Mandylor will not be reprising the role of Detective Mark Hoffman, and Cary Elwes will not return as Dr. Lawrence Gordon.
+As for previous cast members that won't be showing up in Jigsaw, it has been reported that Costas Mandylor will not be reprising the role of Detective Mark Hoffman, and Cary Elwes will not return as Dr. Lawrence Gordon.

 There are quite a few theories floating around the internet in regards to what the story of Jigsaw might entail.
 If you can believe what the internet has to say, the film apparently will take place 10 years after the events of Saw 3D: The Final Chapter and will feature yet another new Jigsaw killer/apprentice.